umd-lhcb/ut-hw-doc/docs/dcb/dcb_assembly.md

 [[https://github.com/umd-lhcb/lab-notes/blob/master/dcb/vtxx_screws_and_washers.jpg]]

+!!! note
-> Note that it is very hard to install these screws with the optical mezzanine plugged in the DCB mainboard.
+    Note that it is very hard to install these screws with the optical mezzanine plugged in the DCB mainboard.
 So remove these optical mezzanines from the DCB mainboard first.

 To install these screws,
 1. Place the washer on the screw and then place the screw upside down on the screwdriver while holding the screw in place with your thumb and index finger.
 This takes some practice but once you find what works then it will become much easier.
 2. Turn the optical mezzanine upside down and then attempt to attach the screw into the hole until the screw will hold on its own.
 3. Once the screw has started to tighten then flip the board over and attempt to screw the rest of the way.